openstack/ovn-octavia-provider/doc/source/admin/driver.rst

 OVN has its own set of limitations when considered as an Load Balancer driver.
 These include:

-* OVN currently supports TCP and UDP, so Layer-7 based load balancing is not possible with OVN.
+* OVN currently supports TCP, UDP and SCTP, so Layer-7 based load balancing is not possible with OVN.

-* While Health Checks are now available in OVN, they are not currently implemented in OVN's Provider Driver for Octavia.

-* There are currently no *Health Monitors* in OVN's Provider Driver for Octavia.
-  Therefore Health Checking is not possible with OVN.

 * Currently, the OVN Provider Driver supports a 1:1 protocol mapping between Listeners and associated Pools, i.e. a Listener which can handle TCP